 We hold a session on a Monday evening (8.15-9.15) at Hinchingbrooke School pool for swimmers of all abilities to improve technique, speed and endurance.
 Sessions cost £5 per week payable in cash on the day.
 These sessions run September to end July when the School is open.
 There are always two qualified coaches on the pool side.
+Due to Covid 19 we will be operating under our Covid 19 Policy.
+We will be operating a booking system.
+Please contact us before attending.
+The pool at Hinchingbrooke is not opening until October 2020.

 Open Water swimming